Russwood Park

 Russwood Park was a stadium in Memphis, Tennessee.
-It was primarily used for baseball and was the home of the Memphis Chicks minor league baseball team until the spring of 1960.
-The ballpark was originally built in 1896, and was known as Elm Wood Park or Red Elm Park.
+It was primarily used for baseball and was the home of the Memphis Chicks, the Negro American League Memphis Red Sox, and the Memphis Red Sox minor league baseball team until the spring of 1960.
+The ballpark was originally built in 1896 and was known as Elm Wood Park or Red Elm Park.
 In 1915, team owner Russell E. Garner incorporated his name into the ballpark's name.
 The "wood" part of the name would figure into its demise.

-Prior to its dramatic end, the ballpark was best known for being among the more uniquely shaped ballfields in the country.
+Before its dramatic end, the ballpark was best known for being among the more uniquely shaped ballfields in the country.
 As with Nashville's Sulphur Dell, it was in a natural "bowl".
 The slopes were used as convenient foundations for seating areas.
-Constrained by its topography, a creek, and pre-existing buildings, the park was on an asymmetrical lot, with the deepest parts of left and right fields being significantly farther from home plate than straightaway center.
+Constrained by its topography, a creek, and pre-existing buildings, the park was on an asymmetrical lot, with the deepest parts of left and right fields being significantly farther from home plate than the straightaway center.